squirrels-analytics/squirrels-analytics.github.io/versioned_docs/version-0.2.x/docs/tutorial.md

 ## What's Next?

-For an expanded version of the "weather example" project, see the "weather_analytics" folder in the "squirrels-examples" github repo found here:
+For an expanded version of the "weather example" project, see the "sqrl-weather-analytics" folder in the "squirrels-examples" github repo found here:

 https://github.com/squirrels-analytics/squirrels-examples